 The risk impact or liability is shared among departments, partners or companies.

 Identifying and assessing cyber risk

-Cyber risk is a type of business and operational risk that’s unique in its pervasiveness.
+Cyber risk is a type of business and operational risk unique in its pervasiveness.
 It can happen anywhere, anytime, to anyone with an internet connection.

-In some cases, cyber risks are new or not as well understood as other types of risks such as physical damages from natural disasters – but the impacts can be long lasting.
+In some cases, cyber risks are new or not as well understood as other types of threats, such as physical damages from natural disasters – but the impacts can be long lasting.
 This can only be reduced by proper risk mitigation in advance.